The Lakewood Park Rangers are responsible for the protection and safe use of the Lakewood Regional Parks.

 The City of Lakewood works closely with the West Metro Fire Department to implement a controlled burn plan at Bear Creek Lake Park and William Frederick Hayden Park on Green Mountain.
 These burns provide valuable training to wildland firefighters and benefit the city’s open space.

-Prescribed burns are planned during the fall 2019 season at Bear Creek Lake Park.
-Burns will be weather and air quality dependent.
-Dates will be posted on the Bear Creek Lake Park main webpage prior to the burn dates.
+Prescribed burns are typically planned during the fall season at Bear Creek Lake Park.
+Burns are weather and air quality dependent.
+Dates will be posted on the Bear Creek Lake Park main webpage, Lakewood.org/BCLP, prior to the burn dates.

 Benefits of Fire